 We can see the absorption effects of the main atmospheric gases below, where shorter wavelength is higher energy.
 The UV portion of the spectrum is from 0.1 to 0.4 µm wavelength, the visible portion is from 0.4 to 0.75 µm wavelength, and the near infrared portion of the spectrum is from 0.75 to 3 µm wavelength.
 This covers the portion of the energy spectrum in which the solar insolation energies are important.
 Radiation from the Earth’s surface due to its temperature has a spectrum that peaks in the mid-infrared spectrum and has a significant tail into the far-infrared (longwave) spectrum.
 This emission spectrum is in a much lower energy range than is the solar insolation spectrum.

 It is not generally understood among those who discuss man-made global warming that electronic transitions do occur in the near infra-red range from 750 nm to 3000 nm.
-The emission and absorption spectra for neutral nitrogen, oxygen, argon, and carbon atoms are rich in spectral lines.
-These energies of these electronic transitions throughout the ultraviolet, visible, and near infra-red radiation range are listed in a major section of the Handbook of Chemistry and Physics.
+The emission and absorption spectra for neutral nitrogen, oxygen, argon, and carbon atoms as found in air are rich in spectral lines.
+The energies of these electronic transitions throughout the ultraviolet, visible, and near infra-red radiation range are listed in a major section of the Handbook of Chemistry and Physics as compiled by the National Bureau of Standards.
 My 71st Edition lists the following numbers of emission lines for neutral atoms in the near infra-red spectral range:

 Nitrogen, 55 emission lines from 739.864 to 1,787.826 nm

 Oxygen, 87 emission lines from 770.675 to 2,617.356 nm